this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - volume_units
      - fluid volume units (String)

-This function calculates the tensile capacity of drillpipe.
+This function calculates the tensile capacity of the drillpipe.
 The function takes in five value inputs(Integers or Floats) and four units inputs(Strings).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of depth units that can be input into the function see the Length units section under General Conversions.
 To see the range of annular capacity units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 To see the range of volume units that can be input into the function see the Volume units section under General Conversions.
 The function returns a dictionary with three sub-dictionaries:

    * - "pressure_decrease" which is a dictionary of different pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.
    * - "fluid_length" which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.